 Very rare example of an early factory machinist’s lamp made in England by Dugdills. c.1900

-Manufactured from steel with an industrial finish showing remnants of old paint.
-An earlier Dugdill lamp featuring the earlier cogged tightening bolts.
+Manufactured from steel with remnants of the original paint – patinated finish throughout, featuring the earlier brass cogged tightening bolts.
 Fully articulating, allowing this versatile lamp to be positioned in any manner and can be desk, wall or ceiling mounted.
-The white enamel shade shows signs of its industrial use.

 Rewired with 2m of black twisted flex and BS 3-pin plug